 ● Inland Marine or Contractor’s Equipment

-Each one of these are different and cover you under different situations.
+Each one of these is different and covers you in different situations.
 As with any purchase, there are things you are going to want to know and avoid when searching for your insurance.

 For general liability, also known as contractor’s liability or business liability, there are 7 principal things (or 7 sins) you are going to want to consider so you don’t make these mistakes.